 Scissors for Arthritic Thumbs

-Most scissors have a separate “thumb hole” that you place your thumb into.
+Most scissors have a separate “thumb hole” into which you place your thumb.
 You then have to use the thumb to squeeze the blades together to make the cutting motion.

 Sewing Scissors for Arthritis

 The most common hand tool used by a seamstress or dressmaker is a pair of scissors.
 Often, a person who does a lot of sewing will have special scissors for snipping thread, cutting fabric, and detail work.